danishprakash/githubfs/README.md

 # Github File System [GithubFS]
-A read-only FUSE file system for Github written in Python.
+A read-only virtual file system for Github using FUSE written in Python.

+## Features
+- List repos as directories
+- List repo contents as directory contents
+- Read files in a repo as files in a directory
+- Copy files from a repo

 ## Dependencies
 - FUSE